comit-network/comit-rs/README.md

 3. startup bitcoin node (port to be set according to btsieve configuration)
 4. startup ethereum node (port to be set according to btsieve configuration)
 5. startup btsieve: `target/debug/btsieve`
-6. startup comit_node: `target/debug/comit_node`
+6. startup cnd: `target/debug/cnd`

-If the `[web_gui]` section is specified in the configuration the current release of the user interface [comit-i](https://github.com/comit-network/comit-i) will be served once the comit node started up (served at `localhost:8080` as default).
+If the `[web_gui]` section is specified in the configuration the current release of the user interface [comit-i](https://github.com/comit-network/comit-i) will be served once cnd started up (served at `localhost:8080` as default).

-In order to do a swap you will have to start two comit nodes.
+In order to do a swap you will have to start two comit nodes (cnd & btsieve).

 ## Setup testing/dev environment